Palestinians in Iraq

-Palestinians in Iraq are people of Palestinians, most of whom have been residing in Iraq after they were displaced in 1948.
+Palestinians in Iraq are a group of Palestinians who have been living in Iraq since they were displaced during the Nakba in 1948.
 Before 2003, there were approximately 34,000 Palestinians thought to be living in Iraq, mainly concentrated in Baghdad.
-However, since the 2003 Iraq War, the figure lies between 10,000–13,000, although a precise figure has been hard to determine.
+However, since the 2003 Iraq War, the population has decreased to between 10,000–13,000, although the precise population is difficult to determine.
 The situation of Palestinians in Iraq deteriorated after the fall of Saddam Hussein and particularly following the bombing of the Al-Askari Mosque in 2006.

-Since then, with the rise in insecurity throughout Iraq, they have been the target of expulsion, persecution and violence by Shia militants, and the new Iraqi Government with militant groups targeting them for preferential treatment they received under the Ba'ath Party rule.
+During the occupation of Iraq, Palestinians who lived in the country became the targets of violence, killings and scapegoating by Shia militia groups.
+With the rise in insecurity throughout Iraq, they have been the target of expulsion, persecution and violence with the new Iraqi Government with militant groups targeting them for preferential treatment they received under the Ba'ath Party rule.
 Currently, several hundred Palestinians from Iraq are living in border camps, after being refused entry to neighbouring Jordan and Syria.
 Others have been resettled to third countries.

 History

 The 1922 census of Palestine lists 18 Palestinians as living abroad in Iraq (then listed as Mesopotamia): 3 Muslims, 14 Jews, and 1 Christian.

 The birth of the Palestinian community in modern Iraq dates back to 1948, when the Iraqi army, which had been fighting in Palestine, returned to Baghdad with a group of Palestinians who had been forced to flee their homes in Haifa and Jaffa.
 In addition, some Palestinian villagers had been forcibly drafted by the invading Iraqi army, and they and their families were allowed to resettle in Iraq.
 Following the 1967 war with Israel, a second larger wave of Palestinians sought refuge in Iraq.
 The third and final wave occurred in 1991 after the Iraqi invasion of Kuwait, when those Palestinians living in Kuwait fled.
 Over the years, there were also many Palestinians who came to Iraq in search of work.
-Prior to 2003, there were approximately 25,000 registered Palestinian refugees living in Iraq.

-In December 2010, approximately 10,000 Palestinians remained in Iraq, the majority of whom were living in and around Baghdad.
+Prior to 2003, there were approximately 25,000 registered Palestinian refugees living in Iraq.In December 2010, approximately 10,000 Palestinians remained in Iraq, the majority of whom were living in and around Baghdad.